arbcaio/bioinspiredComputing/README.md

 - **`knapsack_problem/`**: Implementation of Genetic Algorithm for solving the Knapsack Problem.
   - `implementacaoKnapsack.py`: Python script containing the genetic algorithm for the Knapsack Problem.

-- **`cutting_stock_problem/`**: Implementation of Genetic Algorithm for solving the Cutting Stock Problem.
-  - `implementacaoCuttingStock.py`: Python script containing the genetic algorithm for the Cutting Stock Problem.

-  - `genetic_algorithm.py`: General implementation of a genetic algorithm.
   - `utils.py`: Utility functions used by both problem implementations.

+  - `analiseKnapsack.ipynb`: Python script containing the genetic algorithm for the Knapsack Problem.

 ## Dependencies